trendct-data/occupation-wages-states/stories/story_MS.md

 Its lowest-paying jobs include <span class='occ_title_em'>cooks, fast food</span>, <span class='occ_title_em'>personal care aides</span>, and <span class='occ_title_em'>ushers, lobby attendants, and ticket takers</span>.
 After adjusting for cost of living, those occupational groups make $20,369,  $20,404, and  $21,315, respectively.

-<span class='occ_title_em'>Anesthesiologists</span> have seen the largest decline in wages.
-Between 2000 and 2015, the adjusted median annual salary dropped from $-1 to $185,490.
-That's a change of about -18,549,100 percent.
+<span class='occ_title_em'>Athletes and sports competitors</span> have seen the largest decline in wages.
+Between 2005 and 2015, the adjusted median annual salary dropped from $95,183 to $31,780.
+That's a change of about -66 percent.

 Meanwhile, <span class='occ_title_em'>education, training, and library workers, all other</span> saw the sharpest increase in wages in Mississippi.
-Income went up 134.87 percent between 1999 and 2015 from $19,951 to $46,860.
+Income went up 134.87 percent between 2004 and 2015 from $19,951 to $46,860.

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category inMississippiwas among <span class='occ_title_em'>Slaughterers and meat packers</span>.
-In 1999, there were -1 employees.
-But by 2015, that figure declined 131100 percent to 1,310.
+The biggest decline for any job category in Mississippi was among <span class='occ_title_em'>Forest and conservation workers</span>.
+In 1999, there were 1,480 employees.
+But by 2014, that figure declined 95.27 percent to 70.

 The jobs that had gained the most employees was farmworkers and laborers, crop, nursery, and greenhouse.
-There were 2,033 percent more workers in 2015 as compared to 1999.
+There were 2,033 percent more workers in 2014 as compared to 2000.
 Overall, the total number of workers grew from 30 to 640 in Mississippi.